GodSpeed010/Sensitive-Info-Redacter/README.md

 Next, you can call `scan_dir_files('foo/')` on the object to scan all files in the passed directory for sensitive info.
 See **sandbox.py** for example code.

 ## Option 2.
 Call the script from the terminal.
 1. Add the "**Project**" directory to your PATH environment variables.
+[Here's](https://correlated.kayako.com/article/40-running-python-scripts-from-anywhere-under-windows) a great tutorial for Windows users.

 You can run the script without arguments.
 This runs it on the current working directory.
 The following command runs the script in **C:\Users\Foo\Documents\\**.
 ```